plone/plone.batching/plone/batching/batching.rst

 Batching is the mechanism with which you split up a large dataset over multiple pages.
 The batching implementation discussed here has many features to help with constructing templates.

-A basic batch is created using a few paramenters.
+A basic batch is created using a few parameters.

 ::